CWood-sdf/banana.nvim/README.md

 <script>
   -- its just lua code here!
   local div = document:getElementByTagName("div")[1]
-  -- makes it so that when you press K over the div, it prints a message div:attachRemap("n", "K", { "hover" }, function()
+  -- makes it so that when you press K with the cursor over the div, it prints a message div:attachRemap("n", "K", { "hover" }, function()
     print("Hovering over the div!") end, {})